 PostCruiseDay 1 - Rome Photo (5/28/2012, Monday):

 Mariner of the Seas docked at Civitavecchia at 5am this morning.
 The disembarkation process was efficient.
-Some passengers might have been in a hurry to get to airport, but we were staying two more nights in Rome, so we were in no rush.
+Some passengers might have been in a hurry to get to the airport, but we were staying two more nights in Rome, so we were in no rush.
 There was a Holland American cruise ship that was disembarking at the same time, so our train from Civitavecchia to Rome was crowded.

 For dinner, we went to a Chinese restaurant named Lon-Fon (Dragon and Phoenix) on Via Firenze, just a few doors from our hotel.
-We had dined at this restaurant before on our prior visits to Rome, so we knew the food was acceptable.
+We had dined in this restaurant before on our prior visits to Rome, so we knew the food was acceptable.
 Besides, Vincent said he missed Tou-Fu ( 豆腐 ).
 After dinner and saying good bye to the restaurant owner, he said to us in Chinese," 謝謝光臨, 小心皮包".
 (Thanks for coming, and be careful of your wallet.)
 Vincent had a double take, asking "Did he say 小心皮包?"
 Yes, he did.
-We had been very careful with our valuables on this trip, and we had been safe so far.
+We had been very careful with our valuables on this trip, and we have been safe so far.

 PostCruiseDay 2 - Rome Photo (5/29/2012, Tuesday):

 The major event this morning was to visit Galleria Borghese [bor-GAY-zay], an art museum located on the north-eastern corner of Villa Borghese, Rome's "Central Park".
 The villa was built in the early 17th century by the great art collector Cardinal Scipione Borghese, who ascended to cardinalship at age 28 by virtue of being the nephew of Pope Paul V (1605-1621), and before that he was not even a religious man!